ACCOUNTING ENTRIES

 4. Earnings per share (EPS)

-It indicates the amounts of the net profit after tax (but before extra ordinary items) attributable to each ordinary share in issue, and racing for dividend during the period.
+It indicates the amount of the net profit after tax (but before extraordinary items) attributable to each ordinary share in issue, and available for dividend during the period.

-Earnings available to common stock holders (ordinary) share holders) is equal to Net profit after tax (net income) minus the current years preferred dividends, whether such dividends have been declared or not.
-And it presents the fund which supports the distribution of profit by the way of dividend to ordinary share holders.
+Note: Earnings available to common stockholders (ordinary shareholders) is equal to Net profit after tax (net income) minus the current year’s preferred dividends, whether such dividends have been declared or not.
+And it presents the fund which supports the distribution of profit by way of dividend to ordinary shareholders.

 It is usually used in establishing the market value of a company.
 It indicates the number of years purchase of the earnings and is regarded internationally as an indicator of future performance.
 It acts as the index of whether a stock is relatively cheap or expensive based on ratio.